-Underlying the figures in Chapter 2 is a set of 19 reports "Overview of Water Resources Availability and Utilisation", one for each WMA.
+Underlying the figures in Chapter 2 and Appendix D of the NWRS is a set of 19 reports "Overview of Water Resources Availability and Utilisation", one for each WMA.
 These reports contain more detailed information on each WMA than was summarised for the NWRS and are referred to, in short, as "WMA Reports".
 The WMA reports were also finalised with the February 2003 information.